Notes for carports: 8.1 to 8.3

-Sections 8.1-8.3 cover three separate exemptions for carports.
+Sections 8.1 to 8.3 cover 3 separate exemptions for carports.
 Before you begin your project, there are several things you need to consider.

 A carport is a roofed structure that is used for motor vehicle storage.
 To be regarded as a carport, at least one side of the structure must be open to the outdoors at all times.

-There are three separate exemptions for carports.
+There are 3 separate exemptions for carports.
 You will need to check which professional to hire according to the specifications.

-• Carports up to 20 square metres in floor area
+1. Carports not exceeding 20 square metres in floor area.

-• Carports up to 40 square metres in floor area, when the design is carried out or reviewed by a Chartered Professional Engineer, OR
+2. Carports not exceeding 40 square metres in floor area, when the design is carried out or reviewed by a Chartered Professional Engineer.

-• Carports up to 40 square metres in floor area, when a Licensed Building Practitioner is to carry out or supervise design and construction
+3. Carports not exceeding 40 square metres in floor area, when a Licensed Building Practitioner is to carry out or supervise design and construction.

-Before you begin your project, you need to consider the following:
+Before you begin your project, consider the following

 District planning